UNIX tutorial

 There are many different ways to create files.
 For this class, you will usually be using a text editor to directly write the file, much like how you would edit a Word document in Microsoft Word.

-For now, we’ll just download a file called unix.txt
+For now, we’ll just download a file called unix.txt, which can be found

 here.
 In this class, you will start most